 Basha: A Hmong Child by Herve Giraud

-Through Basha’s life with her parents , learn about the lifestyle and customs of the Hmong tribes of the northern Vietnam. [nonfiction picture book, ages 7 and up]
+Through Basha’s life with her parents, learn about the lifestyle and customs of the Hmong tribes of northern Vietnam. [nonfiction picture book, ages 7 and up]

 Tangled Threads: A Hmong Girl’s Story by Pegi Deitz Shea

-From a Thai refugee camp to Providence, Rhode Island, thirteen year old Mai Yang’s journey is realistically described from nearly being raped by a doctor at the refugee camp to the difficulty of adjusting to a new language and culture in America.
+From a Thai refugee camp to Providence, Rhode Island, thirteen-year-old Mai Yang’s journey is realistically described from nearly being raped by a doctor at the refugee camp to the difficulty of adjusting to a new language and culture in America.
 Pair Tangled Threads with Inside Out and Back Again by Thannha Lai.
-There’s an extensive book list for more children’s and young adult books about the Hmong though my library system did not have many of them. [young adult, ages 12 and up]
+There’s an extensive book list for more children’s and young adult books about the Hmong through my library system did not have many of them. [young adult, ages 12 and up]

 Hmong Folk Tales for Kids

 Jouanah: A Hmong Cinderella by Jewell Reinhart Coburn, illustrated by Eddie Flotte

 The father in this Hmong folktale changes Jouanah’s mother into a cow and then selfishly remarries another woman with a daughter her age.
 He’s easily manipulated by the evil stepmother who gets him and Jouanah to do all the chores from dawn to dusk.
 She learns of the silken thread the cow spins, and gets him to destroy it, and sacrifice the cow.
 Soon, the father dies as well.